Emergency Evacuations in Senior Living: 5 Steps to Protect Every Resident

 • Documentation of any incidents or concerns

-The Impact of Digital Visitor Management Systems in Emergency Evacuations
+The Impact of Digital Visitor Management Systems

-Success Story: How One Senior Living CEO Managed Two Hurricane Evacuations
+How One Senior Living CEO Managed Two Hurricane Evacuations

 During Hurricane Irene, Dr. Carol McKinley, president and CEO of Simpson Senior Services, faced the daunting task of evacuating over 500 residents using only paper-based tracking systems while working at United Methodist Homes in New Jersey.
 The process was challenging, requiring constant manual checking of lists to track residents’ locations and communicate with concerned families.